 Yet, when the authorities decided to turn the polders into a large 600ha flood control area and nature reserve to protect the Scheldt basin from flooding during storms and spring tides, the resulting compulsory expropriation of the land created a lot of resistance among owners and neighbours.

 Public opinion regarding the Polders of Kruibeke has evolved in 15 years from massive resistance to pride and enthusiasm.
-Life+ Scalluvia also played its part by making local residents co-owners of the area in ten steps.
+Life+ Scalluvia also played its part by making local residents co-owners of the area.
 It is precisely this last phase that will ensure the sustainability of the entire project.
 Clear communication and participation were key to the strong support.
+This process to co-ownership is summarized in 10 keys and can serve as inspiration for other nature development projects.

 Listen to the expectations of the users of the nature reserve.